 Lee Yong Nyeo, Lead Actor

 After graduating from NYU with a BFA in Cinema Studies, Aaron worked as an editor at MTV and in acquisitions at Sony Pictures Classics.
 In 2012, he founded his own production company, Baby Volcano Films, focusing on nonprofit projects.
 His company has a comprehensive list of clientele including the National Eating Disorders Association and the Horticultural Society of New York.
 Currently, he is a freelance commercial editor and VFX artist for ad agencies in NYC.
-His first feature-length film Boblo Boats: A Tale of Two Sisters, a hybrid documentary starring Motown legend Martha Reeves, is scheduled for release in early 2019.
+His first feature-length film Boblo Boats: A Tale of Two Sisters, a hybrid documentary starring Motown legend Martha Reeves, is scheduled for release in 2020.

 Hong Seok-Cheon, Executive Producer